Quantum Healing Pathways

 Role in Korean Culture and Society

-Traditional healing practices have always played a significant role in Korean society.
+ancestral healing traditions practices have always played a significant role in Korean society.
 In the ancient times, these practices were the primary form of healthcare, used not only to cure diseases but also to maintain overall wellness.
 Even today, these practices hold societal and cultural value, intertwined with Koreans’ daily lives, dietary habits, and spiritual rituals.

 Historical Development and Evolution